GodotSteam/GodotSteam/README.md

 ````
 - You should end up with a **GDNative** folder that looks something like this:
 ````
-	Godot_v3.3.3-stable_x11.64 (or whatever your binary is for your platform) godot-cpp/
+	godot-cpp/
 	--- bin/*
 	--- godot-headers/*